 Negative experiences are an unfortunate reality of life.
 Sooner or later, most people will experience something like a car accident, the sudden loss of a loved one, a serious injury or a burglary.
 Statistically, 70 percent of Americans, or around 220 million people, have experienced some form of traumatic event in life.
 While many people can learn to move past these kinds of events, some situations go beyond our ability to cope.
 Without proper attention, a mental health disorder known as post-traumatic stress disorder may develop.

 Post-traumatic stress disorder, or PTSD, is a condition triggered by severe stress, trauma or fear.
-Common in those who have served in the military, experienced an intense emotional or physical incident like assault or rape or gone through a serious incident such as a car crash or house fire, PTSD can be debilitating without proper trauma treatment.
-At FHE Health, our mental health and PTSD treatment programs in Florida can help individuals process and move past traumatic events.
+According to the Sidran Institute, an estimated 13 million American adults currently have PTSD, with women twice as likely as men to develop the condition.
+It’s common in those who have served in the military, experienced an intense emotional or physical incident like assault or rape, or gone through a serious incident such as a car crash or house fire.

 What Is PTSD?